 Good planning is important for both startups and established businesses, and a financial plan is no exception.

-So to help you get your financial plan right we asked Robin Booth of Brixx.com to outline the 6 steps you need to take to develop a coherent, holistic financial plan of your business.
+So to help you get your financial plan right we asked Robin Booth of Brixx.com to outline the 6 steps you need to take to develop a coherent, holistic financial plan for your business.

 As a new business owner, you have probably never had to produce a financial plan, so it can definitely be a daunting prospect.
 However, investing a little time and effort in making a financial plan for your new business can save you a lot of money and pain down the line.